cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Mappings {#term-mapping}

-A mapping is a deterministic function from a field F to a point on an elliptic curve E defined over F.
+A mapping is a deterministic function from an element of the field F to a point on an elliptic curve E defined over F.

-In general, the set of points output by a mapping may be only a subset of the points on an elliptic curve (i.e., the mapping may not be surjective).
+In general, the set of all points that a mapping can produce over all possible inputs may be only a subset of the points on an elliptic curve (i.e., the mapping may not be surjective).
-In addition, a mapping may produce the same output for distinct inputs (i.e., the mapping may not be injective).
+In addition, a mapping may output the same point for two or more distinct inputs (i.e., the mapping may not be injective).
 For example, consider a mapping from F to an elliptic curve having n points: if the number of elements of F is not equal to n,